Explore 13 Fascinating Types of Oscar Fish: Care, Identification, and More

 Red Oscar

-Unlike the tiger stripes Oscar fish, the Red Oscar fish has a mostly reddish skin with orange patches.
-It’s sometimes called the Red Chilli Oscar because of its bright skin color.
+Unlike the tiger stripes Oscar fish, the Red Oscar fish has mostly reddish scales with orange patches.
+It’s sometimes called the Red Chilli Oscar because of its bright scale color.

 Care Tips